Vs

 #4The facilitator’s desired process outcome — which is in service of #6.

 NOTE 1: This can be complicated if a client also has a process/means desired outcome, e.g. “I want to achieve X by means Y.” Commonly a client will choose a means that either won’t get them to their desired outcome or reduces their options.
-This is when “the solutions to our problems are inherently embedded in the problems themselves” (Paul Watzlawick).
-See our take on this idea: When the Remedy is the Problem.
+See: When the Remedy is the Problem.

 The effectiveness of vectoring depends on: